Therapy for the Highly Sensitive Person in San Antonio

 You don’t have to keep feeling drained, overwhelmed, or like you’re carrying the weight of the world.
 Your sensitivity is not a flaw.
 It’s what makes you, you.

-Ready to reconnect with your sensitivity and find the calm you crave?
+Ready to reconnect with your sensitivity and find your peace?

-Let’s work together to honor your deep feeling and thinking nature while healing the patterns that keep you overwhelmed.
+Let’s work together to work with your deep feeling and thinking nature while healing the patterns that keep you overwhelmed.

 Schedule your complimentary phone consultation for Highly Sensitive Person therapy in San Antonio today.